For Comments and/or Suggestions, Please contact Site Owner at: admin@detroittransithistory.info

 |

 large storage bays that were added to the east-side Shoemaker Terminal.
-That same year construction would begin
+That same year, construction would

-Also included in that $6 million project, was an extensive $2.6 million modernization and rehabilitation program begun
+Also included in that $6 million project was an extensive $2.6 million modernization and rehabilitation program

-at the Coolidge facility.
-Effective on May 4, 1947, the Coolidge Carhouse was closed and the Grand River streetcar
+begun at the Coolidge facility.
+Effective May 4, 1947, the Coolidge Carhouse was closed and the Grand River

-line was converted to motor bus operation the following day.
-The cars and tracks on the property were then removed
+streetcar line was converted to motor bus operation the following day.
+The cars and tracks on the property were

-and the former buildings completely demolished, with new buildings of "modern design" erected.
-An agreement was also
+removed and the former buildings completely demolished, with new buildings of "modern design" erected.
+An

-reached with the Arrow Steel Company, whose premises were adjacent to and north of the Coolidge property, for
+agreement was also reached with the Arrow Steel Company, whose premises were adjacent to the Coolidge

-the storage of DSR coaches during the construction of a new storage garage.
-An amount of $800.00 was to be paid
+property, for the storage of DSR buses during the construction of a new storage garage.
+An amount of $800.00 was

-to the company for temporary storage of coaches over a six month period.
-Although similar in both design and layout
+to be paid to the company for temporary storage of coaches over a six month period.
+Although similar in both

-to the Gilbert Terminal (which was under construction at the time) the redesigned Coolidge facility had more storage
+design and layout to the Gilbert Terminal (also under construction at the time), the redesigned Coolidge facility

-capacity and a somewhat larger floor area in its maintenance department.
-Both terminals were designed by the architec-
+had more storage capacity and a somewhat larger floor area in its maintenance department.
+Both terminals were

-tural firm, Harley, Ellington & Day, Inc. Both locations were completed during the month of June, 1948.
+designed by the architectural firm, Harley, Ellington & Day, Inc., and both facilities were completed in June of 1948.

 The following is an estimated cost run-down for rebuilding and modernizing the Coolidge Terminal during 1947-48.

-electric trackless trolley-coaches—-with gradual conversion beginning in July of 1951.
-The property had to be upgraded
+over to electric trackless trolley-coaches — with gradual conversion beginning in July of 1951.
+The property had to

 This June 1948 photo shows the entrance area to the recently completed Coolidge Terminal Vehicle Maintenance building.
 Although similar in both layout-design and appearance to the DSR's recently constructed Gilbert Terminal facility, the redesigned Coolidge facility had more storage capacity and a somewhat larger floor area in its maintenance department.
 (Walter P. Reuther Library, Wayne State University photo #29982_1 — see below)